Olubukola-Martins/HCMatrix-SAAS/src/features/payroll/docs/readme.md

 # This is to provide a breakdown of how payroll will be implemented/used

-- Cost centres (accounts for payments to be made from) need to be set up if they plan on disbursing payments
+- Cost centres (accounts for payments to be made from) need to be set up if they plan on disbursing payments [Done]
 - Admin has to first create a tax policy (other tax policies can be created later), this tax policy will be based of taxable_income, and will be responsible for creating a deductible salary component called PAYE(TAX).
-The UI to create tax policy will be user friendly but what will be sent to the backend will be an eval expression
+The UI to create tax policy will be user friendly but what will be sent to the backend will be an eval expression [Done]
-- Then create different exchange rates that will be used by expatriates && admin will have to set his payroll currency in company params
+- Then create different exchange rates that will be used by expatriates && admin will have to set his payroll currency in company params [Done]
 - Then the admin can proceed to set up the differnt payroll schemes (Direct Salary, ...)
 - After which the admin can then create payroll and run it as well , review and send for appoval